 About Too Far

-Rich Shapero’s Too Far seamlessly combines his enchanting novel with original music and stunning visual art to create an immersive storytelling experience.
+Rich Shapero's novel Too Far (available in both book and app format), seamlessly combines his enchanting novel with original music and stunning visual art to create an immersive storytelling experience.

 On the outskirts of Fairbanks, six-year-old Robbie meets a mesmerizing girl his own age, and together they explore the mysterious woodland surrounding their homes.
 The world they discover is built from their fantasies, and inhabited by creatures born from their dreams.